ashley-brown13/notes-to-my-future-self/README.md

 ## Instructions
 After cloning the repository to your local machine, follow the instructions below to start the app:

 >1.
-In the frontend folder, run `npm install` to install all frontend dependencies for the app.
+In the root folder, run the following `pipenv install --dev -r dev-requirements.txt && pipenv install -r requirements.txt`
 >2.
-In the backend folder, run `npm install` to install all backend dependencies for the app.
+Make a .env file based on the .env.example (add values where required)
 >3.
-While in the backend folder, make a .env file based on the .env.example (add values to the empty places).
+Create your PostgreSQL user, password, and database.
+The information must match your .env file.
 >4.
-Create the user role (matching information above) in psql with `CREATEDB` attribute.
+Enter your shell enviroment with `pipenv shell`
->5. `npx dotenv sequelize db:create`
+>5. `flask db upgrade`
->6. `npx dotenv sequelize db:migrate`
+>6. `flask seed all`
->7. `npx dotenv sequelize db:seed:all`
+>7. `flask run`
 >8.
-In the backend folder, `npm start` to run the server.
+In the react-app folder, run `npm install` to install all frontend dependencies.
 >9.
 In the frontend folder, `npm start` to start the react app.